Calum09/MessageGenerator/README.txt

-A Message Generator that spits out a random message to the user.
+A Message Generator that spits out your fortune to you.

 Coded in vanilla JavaScript.